CITY AND COUNTY OF HONOLULU

 III.
 OLD BUSINESS

-A. Confirming the date and time of the May 16, 2006 meeting and setting the date and time for
+A. Setting the date and time of the next regular meeting for May, 2007 and setting the date and time for the June, 2007 meeting

 IV.
 NEW BUSINESS